Regularity conditions in the realisability problem with applications to point processes and random closed sets: Realisability of covering probabilities for random sets

 while the monotonicity implies that $T(\{x,y\})\to p_x$ as $y\to x$.
-Thus $p_y(1-p_x)\to 0$ as $y\to x$ for all $x$.
+Thus, $p_y(1-p_x)\to0$ as $y\to x$ for all $x$.
 Unless $p_x=1$, we have $p_y\to0$.

 Assume that $p_x>0$ and $p_{x_n}>0$, where $x_n\to x$ and $x_n\neq x$ with $\sum p_{x_n}=\infty$.
-A variant of the lemma of Borel--Cantelli for pairwise independent events (see \cite[Lemma~6.2.5]{fris:gray97}) implies that almost surely infinitely many points $x_n$ belong to $\rset$, so that $x\in \rset$ a.s. by the closedness of $\rset$ and so $p_x=1$.
+A variant of the lemma of Borel--Cantelli for pairwise independent events (see~\cite{frisgray97}, Lemma~6.2.5) implies that almost surely infinitely many points $x_n$ belong to $\xi$, so that $x\in\xi$ a.s. by the closedness of $\xi$ and so $p_x=1$.
 Thus, the sum of $p_{x_n}$ for each sequence $\{x_n\}$ in a neighbourhood of $x$ is finite.
 This rules out the existence of uncountably many $y$ with $p_y>0$ in any neighbourhood of $x$.
-Indeed, then $\{y:\; p_y\geq 1/n\}$ is finite for all $n$, and so the union of such sets is countable. \end{proof}
+Indeed, then $\{y\dvtx p_y\geq 1/n\}$ is finite for all $n$, and so the union of such sets is countable. \end{pf}

-It is known that $\sF$ is compact in the Fell topology that generates the Effros $\sigma$-algebra, see \cite{mo1}.
-However, Corollary~\ref{cor:real-reg} is not applicable, since functions $\one_{x,y\in F}$, $F\in\sF$, generating the vector space $\gspace$, do not generate the Effros $\sigma$-algebra on $\sF$.
+It is known that $\mathcal{F}$ is compact and completely regular in the Fell topology that generates the Effros $\sigma$-algebra; see \cite{kur66}, Theorem~17.V.3 and \cite{mo1}.
+However, Corollary~\ref{correal-reg} is not applicable, since functions $\mathbh{1}_{x,y\in F}$, $F\in\mathcal{F}$, generating the vector space $\mathsf{G}$, do not generate the Effros $\sigma$-algebra on $\mathcal{F}$.

-It is known \cite[Th.~1.2.6]{mo1} that the $\sigma$-algebra generated by $\gspace$ on the family of \emph{regular closed} sets (that coincide with closures of their interiors) coincides with the trace of the Effros $\sigma$-algebra on the family of regular closed sets.
+It is known (\cite{mo1}, Theorem~1.2.6) that the $\sigma$-algebra generated by $\mathsf{G}$ on the family of \emph{regular closed} sets (that coincide with closures of their interiors) coincides with the trace of the Effros $\sigma$-algebra on the family of regular closed sets.
 However, the family of regular closed sets is no longer compact in the Fell topology.
-Furthermore, indicator functions are not continuous in the Fell topology, so it is again not possible to appeal to Corollary~\ref{cor:real-reg} or explicitly check the upper semicontinuity condition required in Daniell's theorem.
+Furthermore, indicator functions are not continuous in the Fell topology, so it is again not possible to appeal to Corollary~\ref{correal-reg} or explicitly check the upper semi-continuity condition required in Daniell's theorem.

-In order to describe a useful family $\gspace$ of functionals acting on sets, consider a $\sigma$-finite measure $\nu$ on $\carrier$ and define
+In order to describe a useful family $\mathsf{G}$ of functionals acting on sets, consider a $\sigma$-finite measure $\nu$ on $\mathbb{X}$ and define

-for all measurable $F\subset\carrier$ and $h$ from the family $\Cc$ of symmetric continuous functions with compact support in $\carriertwo$.
-A function $p_{x,y}$, $x,y\in\carrier$, generates a functional acting on $\gf_h$ as
+for all measurable $F\subset\mathbb{X}$ and $h$ from the family $\mathscr{C}_{\mathrm{o}}$ of symmetric continuous functions with compact support in $\mathbb{X}\times\mathbb{X}$.
+A function $p_{x,y}$, $x,y\in\mathbb {X}$, generates a functional acting on $\mathsf{g}_h$ as